Matthew4335/MLProject/MidtermReport.md

 | 0  |   0.99    |  0.98  |   0.99   |   242   |
 | 1  |   0.86    |  0.97  |   0.91   |    32   |

-The below figure shows the confusion matrix for the test data.
+The below figure shows the confusion matrix for predictions made on the test data.
 Of the 274 players in the testing data, there were 242 players who were not selected for the All-Rookie team and 32 players who were.
 The logistic regression model correctly identified 11 All-Rookies, and was not able to identify 1 All-Rookie.
 Then model correctly identified 237 of the non-All-Rookie players, and misidentified 5 non-All-Rookie players as All-Rookie.

 <div style="text-align:center;">
     <img src="ConfusionMatrix.jpg" alt="Confusion Matrix">